artyomb/artyomb.github.io/_posts/2018-4-25-ruby-next.md

 (meaning it can't be modified).
 This means that if name is present and we try to personalize the greeting, a runtime error will be raised.

+Also you can force it by command line argument
+> ruby --enable-frozen-string-literal source_code.rb

+or

+>ruby --enable-frozen-string-literal-debug source_code.rb

 This includes those created using double quotes (“), single quotes (‘), or the special forms %Q and %q.

 ## What for?